JohnBatmanMySlinky/PBRJ/README.md

 # TODO's
 - General Rotation is fucked.
 Cloud scene bounding box with rotation dont match.
 AHHHHHHHH
+    - Maybe not... might have been that hidden `data2medium` transformation. recheck this.
 - Set up CI and unit tests
     - https://www.youtube.com/watch?v=Vi4Ntd_Vf4A&t=353s
 - Testing